-JR: Well, when you're out there clamming and it's a slow day and you look around and you see somebody else driving by in a boat and the boats sitting a little bit low, and you go, "What's that guy doing here?"
-He's net fishing, something like that that might be interesting.
-Another friend of mine had done it a little bit and I kind of teamed up with him.
+JR: Well, when you're out there clamming and it's a slow day and you look around and you see somebody else driving by in a boat and their boat's sitting a little bit low, and you go, "What's that guy doing here?"
+You hear that he's netting fish or something like that, and you go "oh, that might be interesting."
+There was another friend of mine who had done it a little bit and I kind of teamed up with him.
 He took me under his wing.
 They taught me how to build nets.
-We go out in the springtime.
+We'd go out in the springtime.
 Mostly, it's a springtime fishery from beginning of April until beginning of July.
 That's when there was a lot of fish around.
-So, with a little bit in that, you could make a decent day's pay better than clamming so that's why a few guys did it.
-But it's a lot of preparation to build the net.
+So, with a little bit of net, you could make a decent day's pay better than clamming so that's why a few guys did it.
+But it's a lot of preparation to build the nets.
 Then 1990, after I was doing the carpentry and then the carpentry slowed down because of recession, fishing was good.
-Because it's something you could just set the net at night, pick it up in the morning.
-If you didn't have a job or work was a little slow, it is something you could do as a filler.
+Because you can set the net at night, pick it up in the morning.
+If you didn't have a job or work was a little slow, it's something you could do as a filler.
 So, in 1990 until now, I started fishing regularly.
-But now, I built a bigger boat, got more net, different kinds of net to catch different kinds of fish, different size mesh.
+But now, I built a bigger boat, got more net, different kinds of net different kinds of fish, different size mesh.
 So, I carry a lot of net on the boat.
 Normally, like I said, it's a springtime occupation, but with a lot of net and different kinds of net, I made it so I could fish through the summer and then the fall also.
 So, I fish from April until the end of October.

-SW: Could you sort of describe to me what gill netting is?
+SW: Could you sort of describe to me what gillnetting is?

-JR: Gill netting is a wall of monofilament.
+JR: Gillnetting is a wall of monofilament.
 Well, I use monofilament.
 You can also use nylon netting.
-It's a wall of netting that's placed out in the straight line in the bay.
-The webbing is tied between a lead line which is on the bottom and has leads in it so it sinks to the bottom.
+It's a wall of netting that's placed out in a straight line in the bay.
+The webbing is tied between a lead line which is on the bottom and has leads in it, so it sinks to the bottom.
 On the top, there's a cork line which has corks every four or five feet or so.
 That holds the wall upright.
 So, what you do is you have an anchor and anchors on either ends of the wall and you have flags on either ends of the wall.
-To start, you take out an anchor and your flag and you throw it over the side and usually, a work out of plastic tubs which holds the lengths of netting.
+To start, you take out an anchor and your flag and you throw it over the side, and I usually work out of plastic tubs which holds the lengths of netting.
 You run the net out in a straight line, like I said.
-When you get to the other end, you throw the anchor and the flag and you let the net sit.
+When you get to the other end, you throw the anchor and the flag, and you let the net sit.
 Usually, what I did was overnight setting.
-You set before a couple hours before sunset, that's when the fish are most active.
+You set a couple hours before sunset, that's when the fish are most active.
 Then you pick it up early in the morning and pull the fish out.